openstack-archive/surveil/doc/source/webui/directives/table.rst

 Attributes::

 skipFields:
-    Key of the father inputSource’s table object value who will not print inside the column
+    Fields to exclude from the cell

 cell-status-duration
 ********************
-Used only inside a status service object table.
-Print the time from the last service check
+Only used inside a status service object table.
+Prints the time of the last service check
 ::

   {